 Salluste: Very nice place you've got here.

-- Villain Protagonist: While most of Louis de Funès's roles were at worst Unsympathetic Comedy Protagonists, Salluste is a true bad guy (with Blaze as a Beleaguered Assistant).
+- Villain Protagonist: While most of Louis de Funès's roles were at worst Unsympathetic Comedy Protagonists, Salluste is a true bad guy (with Blaze as his Beleaguered Assistant).
 A corrupt, greedy, snobbish, bad-tempered nobleman who is enjoying abusing his power and living in luxuries on the back of the people of Spain and without any redeeming quality.
-Whether as an Evil Tax Collector, or later after his disgrace scheming to discredit the Queen at all cost.
+Whether as an Evil Tax Collector, or later after his disgrace scheming to discredit the Queen at all costs.
 Still, he stays Laughably Evil throughout.
-And, as De Funès performance always show, the slapstick he suffers all over the movie is Laser-Guided Karma.
+And, as de Funès performance always shows, the slapstick he suffers all over the movie is Laser-Guided Karma.

-- Wheel of Pain: The Barbaresque forced labour, where César, the regicide noblemen and, at the end, Salluste and Blaze are sent to consists of a large wheel that pumps water for a tiny "pet" palm tree of a Bedouin chief.
+- Wheel of Pain: The Barbaresques' forced labour — where César, the regicide noblemen and, at the end, Salluste and Blaze are sent to — consists of a large wheel that pumps water for a tiny "pet" palm tree of a Bedouin chief.